 For those of you not familiar with the stop-start-continue concept, it’s a classic retrospective method that helps teams improve thanks to identifying things they should stop doing, start doing, or continue to do the way they were done before in order to reach success.

-Since we’re a 20+ team, we do stop-start-continue in breakout sessions (if you’re using Zoom, here’s how to enable breakout rooms).
+Since we’re a 20+ team, we do stop-start-continue in breakout sessions.

 We split into groups of 5-6 people.
 Each group has 20 minutes to discuss things we should stop, start, or continue doing.

-After the discussions, I ask each group to post their outputs into a Slido survey:
+After the discussions, I asked each group to post their outputs in a Slido survey:

 - Is there anything we should stop doing?